What is Copywriting vs Content & Other Writing?

-Content writing is just as it sounds... writing content for the sake of sharing that content.
+Content writing is just as it sounds... writing content for the sake of sharing that information.

 The difference between copywriting and content writing is the core objective to share information (content) or to inspire action (copy.)

-This doesn't mean content is useless writing.
+This doesn't mean content writing is useless.
 If your goal is to inform rather than inspire action, then content writing is what you need.

 Even if you write blogs with the intent of creating content...
 I challenge you to add a recommended action for your readers.
-Give your content a job.
-(Turn it into copy!)
+Give your content a job so it can better work for you.